 Curry powder seems to get all the attention among home cooks looking to replicate authentic east Indian dishes.
 A popular spice blend made up most often of spices like ginger, cumin, coriander, turmeric, fenugreek and other aromatic spices, in this soup it’s swapped for a tandoori blend.
 Tandoori chicken is a popular Bangladeshi, Indian and Pakistani dish made with roasted chicken marinated with spices in a yogurt carrier – and if you can find the spice blend, it’s a little different than your usual curry.
-If you can’t, swap curry powder or your favourite Indian-inspired spice blend for this warming soup, made with nutrient-dense sweet potato and red lentils – it’s packed with fiber, protein and other essential nutrients, making it the perfect winter sipper.
+If you can’t, swap curry powder or your favorite Indian-inspired spice blend for this warming soup, made with nutrient-dense sweet potato and red lentils – it’s packed with fiber, protein and other essential nutrients, making it the perfect winter sipper.

 If you want a vegetarian version, swap vegetable stock for the chicken stock.
 For dairy-free, add coconut milk.